blwang598/TSP-SAM/README.md

 - All clinical labels should be verified by experienced endoscopists and pathologists to ensure consistency with diagnosis and clinical treatment strategies.
 - The image path should be relative to the dataset root directory and should be consistent with the data loading pipeline used in training.
-- l To prevent information leakage during model training and evaluation, care should be taken to split images from the same patient into the same subset (either training or validation), if applicable.****
+- To prevent information leakage during model training and evaluation, care should be taken to split images from the same patient into the same subset (either training or validation), if applicable.****